Research interests

 The combination of the Categorial Approach and Probability Theory in linguistic studies

-The (mis)matching between (morpho)syntactic domain/phrase/phase and phonological/prosodic/tone sandhi domain
+The (mis)matching between (morpho)syntactic domain/ph(r)ase and phonological/prosodic/tone sandhi domain

 Note: This project stems from my long-standing interest developed in my QP1 work on Teochew tone sandhi patterns.
 Although I haven’t had much time to pursue it recently, I’m always happy to discuss the topic and would be glad to restart the project when my schedule allows.

-See Books & Papers and Presentations for research output
+See Books & Papers and Presentations for research outputs.
+Here is my ORCID (though I don’t check it very often).

 Languages I work on

-My research primarily examines Asian languages, including Teochew (an understudied variety of Southern Min often described as a “living fossil of ancient Chinese”), Cantonese, Mandarin, and Thai.
+My research primarily examines Asian languages, including Teochew (an understudied variety of Southern Min often described as a “living fossil of ancient Chinese”), Cantonese, Mandarin, and Thai (for why Thai is included here, I highly recommend this film, which essentially tells the story of my grandmother’s generation).
 I also value insights gained through cross-linguistic comparisons with languages from other families.

-After joining BFSU as a faculty member (ranked #18 in Linguistics in the 2025 QS rankings), I learned that the university offers instruction in 101 languages, which, to my knowledge, is the highest number worldwide.
+After joining BFSU as a faculty member, I learned that the university offers instruction in 101 languages, which, to my knowledge, is the highest number worldwide.
 In response to this exceptional linguistic resource, I have started developing an interest in typological linguistics to better engage with this resource and my formal linguistics background.

 Grants